News

 Friday 27 January 2023

 Article: Bronwyn Watson Image: Ebony Russell, Piped Dream: Pink and White Grotto with Roses and Bows NAS alumna and teacher Ebony Russell’s work Piped Dreams: Pink and White Grotto with Roses and Bows (2019) is featured in Public Works, a weekly column in The Australian’s Review section that highlights works in public collections.
-Russell’s work is in the NAS Collection, a gift from the …
+Russell’s work is in the NAS Collection, a gift from the artist …

 Wednesday 25 January 2023